zlogic/mendix-docs/content/en/docs/apidocs-mxsdk/apidocs/catalog/registration-api.md

 title: "Registration API"
 linktitle: "Registration API"
 url: /apidocs-mxsdk/apidocs/registration-api/
-description: "The Registration API allows you to register and update data sources to the organization's."
+description: "The Registration API allows you to register and update services to the organization's Catalog."
 weight: 50
 restapi: true
 ---

 ## Introduction

-The Registration API can be used to register applications, environments, and services or data sources.
+The Registration API can be used to register applications, environments, and services.
 Calling the Catalog Registration API allows you to register one or more exposed services.
 The API includes the following:

 * `POST` methods for registering new assets where a UUID is generated and returned for the asset in the response body